CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 <!-- @@author A0127570H -->

 #### Editing a task
-Edits an existing task in dowat<br>
+Edits an existing task in Dowat<br>

 Format: `edit /t INDEX [/name NEW_TASK_NAME] [/desc NEW_TASK_DESCRIPTION] [/by NEW_DEADLINE_DATE_TIME]` <br>